Learn more about our programs and educational services in your area.

 Don’t Feed the Lion explores the story of antisemitism growing at Oakdale Middle School, and can be used to spark a conversation with young people about different leadership styles and more.

-Hazak is ADL’s grassroots accelerator, helping community-based groups and organizations strengthen and scale efforts to fight antisemitism in their sectors.
+Hazak is ADL’s grassroots accelerator, helping community-based advocates scale efforts to fight antisemitism in their sectors more quickly, with greater impact.

 El asistente de IA de ADL Education transforma recursos educativos confiables en recomendaciones personalizadas para la planificación curricular y conversaciones significativas en el aula.